 Unlike wood and masonry, vinyl siding presents its own breed of maintenance worries.
 While proper installation should guard against moisture becoming trapped beneath the vinyl siding, if this does happen it will accelerate rot, promote mold and mildew, and invite insect infestations.

 Home Energy Conservation

 Vinyl is available in more colors than ever before, and new vinyl siding does not fade as quickly as older vinyl.
-Also, the pigmentation is baked through instead of applied to the surface, so vinyl won't show scratches.
-Look at both sides of the siding, especially recycled products, to ensure that the color is not simply on one surface.
+Also, the pigmentation is baked-in rather than applied to the surface, so vinyl won't show scratches.
+Before purchasing the siding, look at both sides of the siding, especially recycled products, to ensure that the color is not simply on one surface.

 No matter how closely vinyl resembles wood, any artificial siding will diminish the historic authenticity of an older home.
 In many cases, the original trim and ornamental details are covered or removed.
 Entire stairways can be covered over.
 In some installations, the original clapboard is completely removed or seriously damaged.
 Vinyl siding will always alter the overall texture and proportions of the house, changing the depth of moldings and replacing natural wood grain with factory-made embossed patterns.
 The result is a home with less appeal and a diminished value compared with the original architectural design.